Riizade/Jormungandr/design.md

 The major benefit of arbitrary generation order is the ability to specify attributes unconditionally before generation, allowing for towns to generate say, a certain number of people with the guard occupation, rather than relying on randomness.
 However, this feature messes with probability distributions for certain required occupations (which may be desired).

+The lookup time can be minimized by maintaining a graph of the probability information.
+The tree would be constructed from the JSON, then we could traverse it backward to calculate the probabilities of having selected a particular attribute from the value that would have been its parent, had it been generated in the specified order in the file.
+We can use these probabilities to reverse the tree and select attributes based on the attributes we were given at generation time.

 Alternative implementation 1:
 Instead of having this feature, attributes could have a definite generation order.
 With this implementation, if I want to specify a particular attribute before generation, I would have to generate an entity up to that attribute, then check if the entity meets all requirements.
 If not, then I have to regenerate.
 This gives no guarantees that a valid entity will or can ever be generated.